linroger/FinanceCompendium/IV. Fixed Income/Sovereign & Money Markets/Instruments of the Money Market/Chapter 15 OPTIONS ON MONEY MARKET FUTURES.md

 function of the futures price on the contract expiration date.
 An analysis of payoff diagrams for futures contracts provides a useful starting point for the subsequent study of put and call option payoffs.

 Futures Contracts Figure 3a shows the payoff at maturity to an unhedged long position in a futures contract.
 The horizontal axis measures the futures price  $F$  while the vertical axis measures the profit or loss resulting from a change in the futures price.
-A long futures position earns or loses  $1 with each corresponding$ 1 increase or decrease in the futures price.
+A long futures position earns or loses  \$1 with each corresponding\$ 1 increase or decrease in the futures price.
 Thus, if  $F_{0}$  is the initial futures price and  $F$  is the final settlement price, the payoff to a long futures position held to maturity is just  $F - F_{0}$ , which is depicted by a 45 degree line intersecting the horizontal axis at  $F_{0}$  in Figure 3a.

 The payoff to an unhedged short futures position is  $F_0 - F$ , which, as Figure 3b illustrates, is just the opposite of the payoff to a long futures position.
 From Figure 3 it should be clear that selling a futures contract exactly offsets or cancels the exposure resulting from a long futures position maturing on the same date.